Dum pukht

-Dum pukht (دَم پخت), larhmeen, or slow oven cooking is a cooking technique associated with the Mughal Empire in which meat and vegetables are cooked over a low flame, generally in dough-sealed containers with few spices.
+Dum pukht (دَم پخت), larhmeen, dampokhtak, or slow oven cooking is a cooking technique associated with the Mughal Empire in which meat and vegetables are cooked over a low flame, generally in dough-sealed containers.
 Traditions assign its origin in pre-partition India to the reign of Nawab of Awadh Asaf-ud-Daulah (1748–97).
 The technique is now commonly used in other cuisines such as South Asian, Central Asian, and West Asian.

 Method

 The term etymologically derives from Persian.
 Dum means 'to keep food on slow fire' and pukht means 'process of cooking', thus meaning 'cooking on slow fire'.
+The method often requires cooking times up to 24 hours.

 Dum pukht cooking uses a round, heavy-bottomed pot, preferably a handi (clay pot), in which food is sealed and cooked over a slow fire.
-The two main aspects to this style of cooking are bhunao and dum, or 'roasting' and 'maturing' of a prepared dish.
+The two main aspects of this style of cooking are bhunao and dum, or 'roasting' and 'maturing' of a prepared dish.
 In this cuisine, herbs and spices are important.
 The process of slow roasting gently allows each to release their maximum flavour.
 The sealing of the lid of the handi with dough achieves maturing.
 Cooking slowly in its juices, the food retains its natural aromas.

 In some cases, cooking dough is spread over the container, like a lid, to seal the foods; this is known as pardah (veil).
 Upon cooking, it becomes a bread which has absorbed the flavors of the food.
 The bread is usually eaten with the dish.

-Fewer spices are used than in traditional Pakistani cooking with fresh spices and herbs for flavouring.